-All connectors on the LDP-CW 130-05 are protected against ESD as described by the human body model.
+All connectors on the LDP-CW 90-10 are protected against ESD as described by the human body model.

 The following drawing shows all connections that are available to the user.
-Please note that the pictures below show a similar product, but the pinout of the connectors are the same

 RS-232 / PLB connector (pin 1 marked) LDP-C BOB connector (pin 1 marked)